zloishavrin/Easy-Wav2Lip/README.md

 [Easy-Wav2Lip.bat](https://github.com/anothermartz/Easy-Wav2Lip/releases/download/v8_release/Easy-Wav2Lip.bat) will automatically check for and install the required software, download and install Easy-Wav2Lip, then run it in a loop of configuration and processing until you close it.
 It will also check for updates to Easy-Wav2Lip.

-_If anyone is able to convert Easy-Wav2Lip.bat to work on unix systems, it will very appreciated!_
+_If anyone is able to convert Easy-Wav2Lip.bat to work on linux, it will very appreciated!_

-### For other platforms (untested!) or just to manually install:
+### For other configurations (untested!) or just to manually install:
 1. Make sure the following are installed and can be accessed via your terminal:
       * Python (I have only tested 3.10.11 - other versions may not work!)
       * Git